zhenning/riak_wiki/pages/Riak/Searching-Accessing-Data/Searching-Accessing-Data.md

 # Searching/Accessing Data

 Riak is a Key/Value NoSQL data store that is highly optimized for the storage and retrieval of enormous quantities of unstructured data objects (documents, images, session data, etc.).
-This page describes the various methods for accessing data in the Riak NoSQL data store.
+This page gives a high-level overview of the various methods for accessing data in the Riak NoSQL data store.

 ## Object/Key Operations
 Data in Riak is organized into buckets, keys, and objects (values).
 A bucket is a logical separation of entities with configurable replication, pre/post-commit hooks, and conflict resolution strategies.
 Objects are a unit of data storage in Riak and are comprised of a bucket, key, value, vector clock, and a set of metadata.
 A unique key identifies each object and has the following form: hash(bucket_name + key_name).
 The same key name can exist in multiple buckets.